 In these early monarchical constitutions, the royal power of dissolution was initially seen as an inherently conservative royal check against parliamentary power, intended to be used at the discretion of the monarch.
 In many European countries, however, the nature of royal power gradually changed during the 19th century.
-The rise of organised political parties competing for the voters of an ever-wider electorate meant that leadership responsibility shifted to a prime minister dependent upon the confidence of the parliamentary majority.
+The rise of organised political parties competing for the votes of an everwider electorate meant that leadership responsibility shifted to a prime minister dependent upon the confidence of the parliamentary majority.
 Monarchs ceased to be effective heads of the executive branch and were increasingly limited by recognised conventional practice to ceremonial and symbolic functions.
-The power of dissolution would therefore normally be exercised by the monarch only on the advice of the prime minister, although the monarch might still retain a limited discretionary role in granting or refusing dissolution in certain extraordinary circumstances.
+The power of dissolution would therefore normally be exercised by the monarch only on the advice of the prime minister, although the monarch might still retain a

 Many 20th-century parliamentary constitutions gave formal, written, constitutional expression to these limitations on the head of state's powers of dissolution.
-In those constitutions derived from the British tradition, the usual form of such expression was to formally require that the head of state act on the advice of the prime minister, while also specifying certain exceptional circumstances under which such advice might be rejected.
+In those constitutions derived from the British tradition, the usual form of such expression was to formally require the head of state (or governor-general) to act on the binding advice of the prime minister, while also specifying certain exceptional circumstances under which it would be permissible to act without or even contrary to such advice.
 In continental European parliamentary constitutions (those adopted after World War I and World War II, as well as those adopted after the collapse of the Soviet rule over Eastern and Central Europe in 1989-91) it was more usual to prescribe certain limited conditions under which parliament could be dissolved by the president.

 Today, parliamentary constitutions provide for a range of dissolution powers, from those in which the government has broad latitude to dissolve parliament at will to those in which parliament must approve its own dissolution or may be dissolved only under specified circumstances (such as when a new government cannot be formed after a general election or loss of confidence).
-These basic design options are laid out below.
+These basic design options are laid out in section 4.
+First, however, it is necessary to think carefully about the purposes and rationale of the dissolution power, to understand the dynamics at the heart of executive-legislative relations in parliamentary democracies, and to consider how different forms of dissolution power may influence the overall functioning of the political system.